leon-matthews/WDDX/README.txt

 I've only implemented enough of the WDDX specification to handle all of the packets I had.
-Partly because that was enough to 'stratch my itch', but mostly because the spec is no longer online!
+Partly because that was enough to 'stratch my itch', but mostly because I was unable to find a copy of the spec.

 For example, I found some slides that mention that the WDDX string type can contain  control characters in strings, eg. <char code='0C'/>.
 This